vlucas/vancelucas-site/source/timeline.html.md

 ### 2012-2014

 Running and growing [Brightbit](http://brightbit.com) working on various client project or all kinds and some of our own projects on the side.

-Who knows - maybe we'll make it big someday?
+### 2014

+We closed down [Brightbit](http://brightbit.com) in February 2014 and I am now freelancing full-time through my old LLC, [Actridge](http://www.actridge.com).